FDA guidance on recall readiness

 Medical device manufacturers and distributors should also refer to The FDA’s 21 CFR 806, (Part 806 – Medical Device Correction and Removals).

-What is a ‘FDA Recall Order’?
+What is meant by an ‘FDA Recall Order’?

 An FDA recall order is essentially a mandate, compared to a recall implemented ‘voluntarily’ by a manufacturer in response to an identified hazard, an audit finding, patient complaints, SAE events, and/or other risk-related events.